VadeanFlaviuAlexandru/SpringBoot3-Security6_JWT_Auth/README.md

-Old project to understand springboot better.
-This repository should be ingnored in favour of this one: https://github.com/VadeanFlaviuAlexandru/TerraTech
+Old project to understand Spring Boot better.
+This repository should be ignored in favor of this one: https://github.com/VadeanFlaviuAlexandru/TerraTech